“Harlot encounters can be with brazen strumpets or haughty

 F. Holy water within 10’ of item becomes polluted

-G. Lose 1-4 points of charisma for 1-4 days when major power used
+G. Lose 1-4 points of charisma for 1-4 days when major power

 H. Possessor loses interest in sex